harshvardhaniimi/personal-website/content/notes/2021-06-19-inspiring-quotes/index.md

 *You don't get points for living in pain. -* Krishna Das (Pain, Dalai Lama and Hanuman, Spotify Workshop)

 *...lost in the forests...* - Rig Veda

+*Don't get sloppy.
+It's the little things that trip you up.* - The Age of Adaline